Theta-term in Russian Doll Model: phase structure, quantum metric and BPS multifractality: Introduction

 We will generalize the analysis of the matrix Hamiltonian with two parameters in \cite{sharipov2024hilbert} for RDM, which brings new essential features to the geometry of the parameter space.
 In particular, we found the deformation of the quantum metric by the TRS breaking parameter and the appearance of the Berry curvature in the two-dimensional parameter space.
 It is demonstrated that the conical singularity is closely related with the level crossing in some domain of the parameter space, and we investigate the dependence on the number of crossed levels.
 It is shown that the non-diagonal component of the metric indicates that the embedding cone is deformed.

 The metric indicates the presence of several phases in the plane of the $(\theta,\gamma)$ parameters, but does not allow us to properly identify these phases.
 To this aim, we evaluated the fractal dimension of the single Cooper pair excitation as a function of parameters.
 It clearly indicates the presence of three phases: localized, multifractal, and delocalized.
-It was a bit puzzling for a while how the multifractality emerges in the deterministic model with BA integrability.
-Our study provides a possible pattern for this phenomenon when the global charge Q plays a key role.
+It was a bit puzzling for a while how the fractality emerges in the deterministic model with BA integrability.
+Our study provides a possible pattern for this phenomenon when the global charge $Q$ plays a key role.
 It turns out that in the multifractal phase there are subdomains in the $(\theta,\gamma)$ parameter plane when only the fixed values of Q defined in the BA equations due to the multivaluedness of the logarithms are available.
 It is a kind of marginal stability curve phenomenon.

-Upon identifying the phase structure of the RDM model, we use the emerging picture to formulate the phenomenon of BPS multifractality.
-To this aim using the firm ground of the BA equation we interpret the RDM Hamiltonian as the operator responsible for the mixing of degenerate states in the particular 2d-4d BPS sector of SQCD which, to some extent, is an analogue of the probe operator used for the similar purpose in \cite{chen2025bps}.
-In the SQCD there are vortex strings solitonic solutions at the origin of the Higgs branch found in \cite{hanany2003vortices,auzzi2003nonabelian}, see \cite{shifman2009supersymmetric} for the review.
+Upon identifying the phase structure of the RDM model, we use the emerging rich picture to formulate the phenomenon of BPS fractality in the sector of SQCD Hilbert space with some amount of SUSY.
+Namely, we shall focus on the vortex string or surface operator in $\Omega$-deformed $\cal{N}=2$ SQCD with $N_F=2N_C$.
+The important step in the formulation of BPS fractality is that the equation for the ground state in the ${\cal N}=(2,2)$ $\sigma$ model on the worldvolume of the vortex string in the $\Omega$ deformed SYM theory in the Nekrasov-Shatashvili limit coincides with the BA equation for the twisted inhomogeneous XXX spin chain upon proper identification of parameters \cite{nekrasov2009supersymmetric,nekrasov2010quantization}.
+The effective twisted superpotential coincides with the Yang-Yang function for the spin chain.
+The 2d theory on the vortex string on the Higgs branch is also dual to the 4d theory without the vortex string at the particular quantization locus on the Coulomb branch \cite{dorey2011quantization}.

+In the SQCD without the $\Omega$-deformation vortex strings solutions at the Higgs branch were found in \cite{hanany2003vortices,auzzi2003nonabelian}, see \cite{shifman2009supersymmetric} for the review.
 These strings support the 1/4 BPS states - monopoles in the Higgs phase \cite{tong2004monopoles,shifman2004non}.
 Recently, a more complicated BPS configuration was found, which is identified as the closed vortex string with four monopoles \cite{ievlev2020string,ievlev2021critical}.
 Such baryonic states are supported at the strong-coupling self-dual point $\theta_{4d}=\pi, g_{YM}^2=\infty$ in $N_f=4$ $SU(2)$ theory.
-They are massless exactly at the self- dual point and can condense.
+They are massless exactly at the self-dual point and can condense.